 Program Objective: The objective is to write a program to demonstrate the execution of expressions by a compiler using stack data structure.

-Program Description: In order to execute the arithmetic, logical, or relational expressions, we have to convert these expressions for the efficient execution into a notation known as Reverse Polish Notation or Postfix notation, wherein the operators come after the operands.
+Program Description: In order to execute the arithmetic, logical, or relational expressions,

+Reverse Polish Notation or Postfix notation, wherein the operators come after the operands.

 Data structure used to carry out this conversion and evaluation is Stack.